-- Shakespeare's plays always run back and forth over this line.
+Shakespeare's plays always run back and forth over this line.
 The comedies have serious undertones (The Taming of the Shrew and spousal abuse, Much Ado About Nothing and the damaging effects of rumors, The Merchant of Venice and racial prejudice) and the tragedies always have comedic asides (The Porter in Macbeth, Mercutio in Romeo and Juliet, Polonius in Hamlet).

 - Jason Robert Brown has written on the more serious side of the spectrum, but Thirteen is on the sillier side.

 - Cirque du Soleil shows are idealistic but all over this spectrum — ranging from whimsically comic (KOOZA, OVO) to bittersweet and melancholy (Quidam) or grand and stately ("O", KA), with such shows as Mystere, Alegria, Varekai, and Corteo occupying a middle ground.
 A good indicator of where a show falls on the line is its clown acts — how much time they get, how important the characters are to the rest of the show, the style of their humor, etc.

 - The Pokémon video games have gone up and down like a yo-yo.
-All of the main series Pokémon games are definitely on the completely serious end of the scale — however, despite its serious storylines and Science Fiction elements, it doesn't mean you can't have some silly fantasy ingredients.
+All of the main series Pokémon games are definitely on the serious end of the scale — however, despite its serious storylines and Science Fiction elements, it doesn't mean you can't have some silly fantasy ingredients.
 The villains in the main series are much more sillier than the protagonists, with Ghetsis being an exception.
 This depends on the player and how it goes.
 In short, the storylines in main series games stay dead serious all the time despite Lampshades, somewhat bright cities and The Fourth Wall Will Not Protect You.

 - Pokémon Colosseum and XD relies on seriousness with some silly spots.